What is Bill S-253?

 In October 2022, the Honourable Senator Mohamed-Iqbal Ravalia introduced Bill S-253 in the Senate of Canada.
 This Bill outlines the development of a national framework designed to support Canadians with fetal alcohol spectrum disorder, their families, and their caregivers.
 The Bill is currently at second reading in the Senate, and hopefully will be referred to Committee soon.

 Why do we need a National Framework for FASD?

 Fetal alcohol spectrum disorder (FASD) is the leading cause of neurodevelopmental disability in Canada, affecting 4% of the population.
-The prevalence of FASD is greater than Autism, Down Syndrome, and cerebral palsy combined.
+The prevalence of FASD is greater than Autism, Down Syndrome, and Cerebral Palsy combined.

 What is FASD?

-A National FASD Strategy would also ensure that critically needed multilevel supports are available for pregnant women and new mothers and their children, so that prevention of FASD that is effective, respectful and addresses social determinants of health receives attention and action.
+A National FASD Strategy should be person-centred, include first-person perspectives, be culturally appropriate for the diversity of Canada’s population, and reflect the needs of Canada’s northern, rural, and remote communities.
+It would also ensure that critically needed multilevel supports are available for pregnant women and new mothers and their children, so that prevention of FASD that is effective, respectful and addresses social determinants of health receives attention and action.